techidaily/site-ai-editing-video/source/_posts/2024-approved-are-you-looking-to-store-your-videos-securely-and-efficiently-look-no-further-than-our-top-pick-for-the-best-cloud-storage-service-for-videos..md

 ![best ways to blur zoom background for free](https://images.wondershare.com/filmora/article-images/2022/07/choose-blur-effect-zoom.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step4Select "Blur" under the "Virtual Backgrounds" tab.
 You may choose a virtual backdrop from this page if you'd like.
 You need to verify that you have the right Zoom desktop program version and all the technical specs if you can't locate the Blur option.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: How to Blur Zoom Background on iPhone